BurntSushi/rebar/CONTRIBUTING.md

 many benchmarks and determining whether any two actually overlap is actually quite difficult.

-Either way, the process for submitting a new benchmark should be to first open a PR.
+Either way, the process for submitting a new benchmark should be to open a PR once you've defined your benchmark and successfully collected measurements.
 The PR should include the full benchmark definition so that others can checkout your branch and run the benchmark.
 Ideally, a benchmark will reuse an existing haystack, but new ones can be added.
 We just need to be careful not to add too many, as haystacks tend to be large and we don't want to bloat the repository.

-The next step is to run your new benchmark and present the results in the PR for discussion.
-We use rebar for both.
+The run your new benchmark and present the results in the PR, you can use rebar.
 Let's say you added a new TOML file at `benchmarks/definitions/wild/my-use-case.toml`.
 And in it, you defined this
 benchmark: